Privacy Policy

 - Browser user-agent (for diagnostic logging)

-We do notcollect the kid's real name, school, location beyond timezone, photos, voice recordings, contacts, or anything not listed above.
+We do notcollect the kid's real name, school, precise location, photos, voice recordings, contacts, or anything not listed above.

 How we use it

-- To run the math tutor: questions and grade are sent to our AI provider (Anthropic, see “Who else sees it” below) to generate explanations.
+- To run the math tutor:questions, grade, and the optional “About me” note are sent to our AI provider (Anthropic, see “Who else sees it” below) to generate step-by-step explanations and to judge answers.

-- To send transactional email (invites, password and PIN reset codes, waitlist confirmation).
+- To send transactional email (invites, password and PIN reset codes, waitlist confirmation) via our email provider.

 - To prevent abuse (rate-limits keyed to IP and user account).